SakibvHossain/Web-Services-and-APIs/1. REST APIs/lab2/lab2.md

 By running ``mvn -X``, you enabled debug mode and obtained detailed output, which likely helped you identify and resolve the problem.
 Once the issue was fixed, running mvn clean install allowed Maven to perform a clean build of your project, ensuring that all dependencies are resolved and the project is compiled successfully.

 This two-step process is often used to diagnose and fix build-related issues in Maven projects.
 The debug output from ``mvn -X`` can provide valuable information about the build process, and then running ``mvn clean install`` ensures a clean and reliable build.

+### How table created and inserted on database internal detail with high-level overview
+1. **Application Startup**: When you run the Spring Boot application, it initializes the necessary components and configurations.
+2. **Component Scanning**: Spring Boot scans for components, such as controller, services, and repositories, using annotations like ```@RestController```, ```@Services```, ``@Repository``, and ``@Entity``.
+This allows Spring to identify and manage these components.
+3. **Dependency Injection**: Spring Boot uses dependency injection to inject dependencies into the components.
+For example, in the `DogController` class, the `DogService` dependency is injected using `@Autowired`.
+4. **Request Mapping**: Once the application is initialized, it starts listening for incoming HTTP requests.
+When a request is received, Spring Boot maps the request to the appropriate controller method based on the URL and HTTP method specified in the `@RequestMapping`, `@GetMapping`, `@PostMapping`, etc. annotations.
+5. **Controller Execution**: The mapped controller method is executed, performing the necessary logic and interacting with other components, such as services or repository.
+6. **Response Generation**: After the controller method completes its execution, it returns a response to the client.
+This response can be in various formats, such as JSON, XML, or HTML, depending on the configuration and the annotations used.
+7. The ``data.sql`` file execution happens during the application startup process, before the controller is reached.

+Simply if I said about `data.sql` only then, After running the spring boot application it reads `application.properties` to configure the database then looks for `data.sql` file which is executed by the application database initialization mechanism.
+This mechanism provided by spring boot framework.
+Once the `data.sql` is executed successfully then table created which populated with specified data.